 - 1. Collaborate with students, teachers, administrator and parent organizations, school safety personnel, other school personnel and the community to develop a Code of Conduct that clearly defines expectations for the conduct of students, District personnel and other persons on school property and at school functions. - 2.
 Adopt and review at least annually the Code of Conduct to evaluate its effectiveness and the fairness and consistency of its implementation. - 3.
 Adopt an annual budget that supports effective implementation of the Code of Conduct. - 4.
-Appoint one staff member in each school building who is thoroughly trained to handle human relations in the areas of race, color, weight/appearance, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, and sex (Education Law §13[3]) as the Dignity Act Coordinator (DAC). - 5.
-Lead by example by conducting Board meetings in a professional, respectful, courteous manner. - 6.
-Take appropriate measures where violations of the Code of Conduct occur.
+Appoint one staff member in each school building who is thoroughly trained to handle human relations in the areas of race, color, creed, weight/appearance, religion, religious practices, creed, sexual orientation, gender, gender identity or expression, national origin, ethnic group, ancestry, citizenship status, political affiliation, age, marital status, predisposing genetic characteristics, or disability (Education Law §13[3]) as the Dignity Act Coordinator (DAC).

+- 5. Lead by example by conducting Board meetings in a professional, respectful, courteous manner. - 6.
+Take appropriate measures where violations of the Code of Conduct occur. - 7.
+Maintain confidentiality in accordance with federal and state law. - 8.
+Address personal biases that may affect equal treatment of students and staff.